vichekaoeun/RockPaperScissor/README.md

 # RockPaperScissor
-A mini rock-paper-scissor game with computer generated input.
+A mini rock-paper-scissor game with computer generated input that runs on console (for now).